GrosSacASac/virstellung/readme.md

 ## virstellung.html.js

-Function that generates html code.
-This code should be inserted into the `<body>`.
+virstellung is a function that generates html code.
+This code should be inserted into the `<body>`. returns a promise
-If getText is used, it returns a promise, otherwise it returns a string

 ### Example